jonxblaze/faq-post-create/README.md

 The FAQ Post Creator plugin enables visitors to your site to submit questions through a front-end form.
 These questions are converted into draft FAQ posts that administrators can review and answer before publishing.

 ### Features:
-* Front-end form for question submission (Full Name, Email, Title, Question)
+* Front-end form for question submission (Full Name, Email, Question)
 * Custom post type for FAQs with special single post template
 * Draft posts for admin review
 * Honeypot field for bot detection
 * AJAX form submission
 * Admin meta box for separate response entry
-* Separate display of original question and admin response
+* Response display on public FAQ page
 * Publication date display
 * Responsive design
+* CSV import functionality for migrating existing FAQs

 ## Installation